there4/slim-unit-testing-example/README.md

 You can read more about dependency injection in the [SlimDocs on DI][di], and more about mock objects in the [PHPUnit docs][php_mock].

+## Site Tooling

+I'd like to give a nod to [Pake][pake].
+It's a flexible and powerful build tool written in PHP.
+If you've got lots of JavaScript, I might recommend [Grunt][grunt] or [Gulp][gulp].
+However, for APIs and other sites that need a build system - I highly recommend Pake.
+It's got enough tools to handle SSH deployments and other sophisticated build steps.
+In this project, it's used to setup the dev web server and handle some code sniffs.
+With the [Pake CLI][pake-cli] tool you don't have to install it globally.
+I think it's a compelling an overlooked tool.
+[Go see it][pake]!

 ## Contributing

 Open an [issue][issues] for questions, comments, or suggestions.
 Pull requests